Chapter Bank Accounts

 An EIN is a unique, 9 digit number that is used to identify your Chapter.
 It’s also known as a tax-identification number.

-• Yes: If your Chapter uses either PayPal or a separate bank account for their money management, then your Chapter either already has or needs an EIN.
-The EIN was set up when your Chapter was founded + will not change
+• Yes: If your Chapter uses either PayPal or a separate bank account outside of your university for your money management, then your Chapter either already has or needs an EIN.
+The EIN was set up when your Chapter was founded + will not change.

 CHAARG Chapters are Non-Profit Entities